 - Getting a nonprofit’s status verified can be difficult, if that applies

-- Legal concerns, especially with use of their image library (remember, they can change their licenses at any time too).
+- Legal concerns, especially with the use of their image library (remember, they can change their licenses at any time too).

 If you want to create designs for more complex or business communications, it’s worth reviewing what else is out there.
 There are several options that can help non-designers create beautiful infographic designs.